vippsas/vipps-woocommerce/README.txt

 * Fix: 'free' agreements where the agreement status is 'STOPPED' should not be completed.
 * Fix: Do not attempt to fetch charge for synchronised renewals at initial order.
 * Fix: Add 'completed' to 'woocommerce_valid_order_statuses_for_payment_complete' conditionally instead of rolling our own logic.
+* Fix: Remove visibility modifier from `const` to fix support for PHP 7.0.

 = 1.6.0 =
 * Enhancement: There's now an overview of failed charges and their failure reason on the Settings -> Vipps Recurring Payments page.